A few weeks ago I wrote about balancing managing an online business while volunteering in trade for accommodation.

 You can browse the listings on many of these sites before joining, so you can get a sense for whether there’s a fit with your needs and volunteer desires.

-And once you’ve committed to finding a work-trade gig, cast that net wide.
+And once you’ve committed yourself to finding a work-trade gig, cast that net wide.
 There is a lot of competition, and it’s not uncommon to send off many applications without even a response.
-I talked more about this in my latest newsletter, which you can see here (and sign up for here if you’re not subscribed).

 I’ve had gigs that involved little more than an hour of work a day.
 But for the most part, you can expect to work 20-30 hours per week.
 While this might seem steep (and it is, especially if you have an online business to manage), it is an immersive experience unto itself.
 Sometimes traveling without moving is as much – if not more – globally enlightening.